kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/intro.md

 Once you have gained Mastery for all Secondary Skills in a group, you further reduce your Fumble Change by one when using any of those skills.

 ### Specialization
 Some skills include broad knowledge or expertise that permits you to specialize in one part of that discipline.
 Before beginning your development, then you can declare that you wish to specialize.
-If you do so, apply a bonus when making a Skill Check using that specialty, but at the cost of a negative applied to all other uses of that skill.
+If you do so, apply a natural bonus when making a Skill Check using that specialty, but at the cost of a natural penalty applied to all other uses of that skill.
 It is only possible to specialize in the fields that expressly permit this.
 For the purposes of meeting requirements for various other abilities, if the requirement mentions a specialization then apply the bonus or penalty to your Final Skill Value to determine if you meet the requirement.

 When you specialize, you can choose to between a `+1` and `+4` but the penalty is equal to twice your bonus.
 So a `+3` gives you a `-6` to all other uses.